Henna Tattoo: Beauty and Knowledge

 Is getting a henna tattoo considered cultural appropriation?

 If you’ve seen the term ‘cultural appropriation’ getting thrown around in online arguments and debates, then you may have an idea of what it means.
-If not, it’s where someone from another culture takes something from another culture to use for personal gain.
+If not, simply put, it’s when someone from a culture takes something from another culture to use for personal gain.

 Take kimonos for example.
 They are traditionally worn by Japanese men and women during weddings, funerals, festivals, and other special occasions.
-Nowadays, fashion designers and other people wear them for fun with no regard to Japanese culture.
-Many Japanese persons find this practice offensive.
+Nowadays, fashion designers and other people wear them for fun with no regard or recognition for Japanese culture.
+Many Japanese people find this practice offensive.

 Getting a henna tattoo may be seen as cultural appropriation if one does not take the time to educate themselves about the practice.
-Henna is a part of the cultural identity of many people and to take from their culture without acknowledging that fact is disrespectful.
+Mehndi is a part of the cultural identity of many people and to take from their culture without acknowledging that fact is disrespectful and rude.

 How are henna tattoos different from regular tattoos?

 Henna tattoos are not the same as regular tattoos.
-The only real similarity is that they are applied to the skin.
+The only real similarity is that they are applied to the skin, but other than that they are completely different.

 Application